Inselnova Wiki

 Battle Strength

 An attacker's total strength is the sum of each unit's attack value multiplied by its count.
 The defender's strength draws on unit defense values, wall fortifications, and the settlement's intrinsic defenses.
-The greater the attacker's advantage in this ratio, the higher the probability of victory — though defenders always hold the advantage on home ground.
+The side with the higher strength wins.
+Ties go to the defender: a scouted tie is a tactical error, not a stalemate.

 Morale also weighs on both sides.
 If the attacker's happiness falls below 40, their battle power is reduced by 10%.
 If the defender's happiness falls that low, their defensive power also drops.
 At the harshest morale tier, each side can lose up to 45% of combat strength.